cbeust/kobalt-antlr/README.md

 }
 ```

 This directive is represented by the [AntlrConfig](https://github.com/cbeust/kobalt-antlr/blob/master/src/main/kotlin/com/beust/kobalt/plugin/antlr/AntlrConfig.kt) class and contains additional options that you can override, such as the location where grammars can be found and where the sources get generated.
-Please consult the [AntlrConfig](https://github.com/cbeust/kobalt-antlr/blob/master/src/main/kotlin/com/beust/kobalt/plugin/antlr/AntlrConfig.kt) class for the full list of options/
+Please consult the [AntlrConfig](https://github.com/cbeust/kobalt-antlr/blob/master/src/main/kotlin/com/beust/kobalt/plugin/antlr/AntlrConfig.kt) class for the full list of available options.